Website icon Xpert.Digital

 • Orca

-• Vicuna 33B
+• Vicuña 33B

 • PaLM

-• Vicuna 33B
+• Vicuña 33B

 • Dolly 2.0

-• Guanaco-65B
+• Guanako-65B

 🚀📈 Machine learning models: The engine of AI development

-🌐🔀 Multimodality: The future of AI
+🌐🔀 Multimodality: The Future of AI

 🛠️⚖️ Challenges and ethical aspects

-🎯🧠 Potential in artificial intelligence
+🎯🧠 Potential in Artificial Intelligence

 At the same time, however, the ethical challenges and risks associated with the use of these technologies must also be taken seriously.
-It is important that the development and implementation of AI systems always keep people at the center and that these technologies are used responsibly and transparently.
+It is important that the development and implementation of AI systems always keep humans at the center and that these technologies are used responsibly and transparently.

 📣 Similar topics